Skip to main content Skip to main navigation Skip to page navigation Skip to search

 The $200 million program will deliver grants through:

-• the Department of Industry, Science and Resources’ Business Grants Hub.
-The hub is administering $29 million of grants in 58 locations.
+• the Department of Industry, Science and Resources’ Business Grants Hub

-• the Australian Renewable Energy Agency’s Community Batteries Fund.
-The fund is administering $171 million of grants to install 342 batteries.
+• the Australian Renewable Energy Agency’s (ARENA) Community Batteries Funding.

 Successful applicants